 If you look at the way advertising efforts look and feel today, you might notice that they’re vastly different from ten years ago.
 Each year, the complexity of media channels grows for marketers.
-In order to optimize campaigns for ROI, marketers need the ability to quickly and efficiently understand the changes within the ecosystem that impact their marketing efforts across channels, media, and messaging.
+In order to optimize campaigns for ROI, marketers need the ability to quickly and efficiently adapt to the changes within the ecosystem that impact their marketing efforts across channels, media, and messaging.

 Today’s consumers expect more from their marketing, and in the same vein, expect personalized conversations between themselves and the brands they purchase from.
-This paradigm shift has forced marketers to either adapt to the new consumer trends or let their marketing efforts wither on the vine.
-In the past, the focus for marketers was strictly to push as much messaging out to the public as possible in hopes of sparking more consumer engagement.
+This paradigm shift has forced brands to either adapt to the new consumer trends or let their marketing efforts wither on the vine.
+In the past, the focus for brands was strictly to push as much messaging out to the public as possible in hopes of sparking more consumer engagement.

-Why Flexibility Matters in Today’s Consumer Landscape
+Why Adaptability Matters in Today’s Consumer Landscape

-Marketers must overcome the hurdles of promoting their products and services to consumers whose expectations and behaviors constantly change.
+Brands must overcome the hurdles of promoting their products and services to consumers whose expectations and behaviors constantly change.
 However, many organizations are still relying on outdated media planning, tailored to the preferences and trends of past consumers.
 In doing so, marketers are letting their efforts fall by the wayside, placing the wrong combination of messages, timing, and media channels in front of consumers.

-To ensure that media planning is as efficient as possible, marketers need to have the capability to identify modern consumer trends in real-time, and subsequently adapt their media mixes accordingly.
+To ensure that media planning is as efficient as possible, brands need to have the capability to identify modern consumer trends in real-time, and subsequently adapt their media mixes accordingly.
 In doing so, brands will be able to consistently reach the consumers who want to engage with them.
-By adopting a flexible media planning strategy that provides enough flexibility to change plans based on quality consumer insights, marketers can quickly respond to marketplace changes, properly capitalizing on opportunities for ROI optimization, while addressing any factors that might hinder marketing efforts.
+By adopting a flexible media planning strategy that provides enough flexibility to change plans based on quality consumer insights, marketers can quickly respond to marketplace changes, properly capitalizing on opportunities for marketing ROI optimization, while addressing any factors that might hinder marketing efforts.

-1. Ford Motors
+1. Ford Motors Addresses Ride-Sharing Services

 Ever since the Model T rolled off the line, Ford has been a staple brand in the automotive industry.
 However, as the modern consumer landscape shifted, more and more consumers have adopted ride-sharing services like Uber and Lyft.
 This industry-changing shift had a drastic impact on the number of cars consumers were purchasing compared to the days before ride-sharing made its breakthrough.
 By identifying this shift early on, Ford announced that it would only be selling trucks and SUVs in North America.
 This change consolidates their media planning, focusing their efforts on the products that have the most value amid the shifting landscape, helping to maximize ROI and mitigate the potential for wasted advertising.

-2. Warner Bros Studios
+2. Warner Bros Studios Utilizes Consumer Analytics

-When Warner Bros. was preparing their marketing efforts for their upcoming movie, PAN, they decided to incorporate flexibility into their media planning, and turned to analytics gathered from big data to discover new insights into consumer trends.
+When Warner Bros. was preparing their marketing efforts for their upcoming movie, PAN, they decided to incorporate flexibility into their media planning, and turned to marketing analytics gathered from big data to discover new insights into consumer trends.
 Looking at behaviors, engagement patterns, and audience segments, Warner Bros changed their media plan to focus on the person-level, updating their strategies to identify the right channels and messaging to deliver in the advertising efforts.
 The result was a 26% increase in ROI that influenced media planning for additional campaigns.

-3. Dollar Shave Club
+3. Dollar Shave Club Shifts to Customer Retention

-When Dollar Shave Club entered the consumer landscape, their business model helped revolutionize the influx of “subscription products” that we see today.
+When the direct to consumer brand, Dollar Shave Club entered the landscape, their business model helped revolutionize the influx of “subscription products” that we see today.
 However, it was their media planning and marketing campaign efforts that took the brand from viral video to industry innovator.
 When Dollar Shave Club began gaining traction, they understood the importance of creative messaging.
 They found their message—that razors are a pain to buy and their service makes it simple—and stuck with it.
 However, as they gained traction, and the brand went from breakout name to recognized brand, Dollar Shave Club wisely changed their media planning to focus on customer retention, leveraging new media strategies to focus on their shifted needs.